 Tony is a member of Deafness Forum’s Finance and Audit committee.

 Steve Williamson, chief executive

-He represents Deafness Forum’s stakeholders on the Government’s Hearing Health Sector Committee; and currently, the national Hearing Health Sector Alliance.
+He represents Deafness Forum’s members and its many stakeholders on the Government’s Hearing Health Sector Committee; and currently, the national Hearing Health Sector Alliance.
 He is a member of the National Disability Insurance Scheme’s CEO Forum and speaks for the sector through our membership of Australian Federation of Disability Organisations.

-Before this he had been head of Government liaison for ABC’s television marketing business unit, head of corporate relations and marketing for the organisation representing road freight in Australia, and director of marketing, communications and member services for the body representing Australia’s engineering profession.
+Before this he was head of Government liaison for ABC’s television marketing business unit; head of corporate relations and marketing for the organisation representing road freight in Australia; and director of marketing, communications and member services for the body representing Australia’s engineering profession.

-His career began as a journalist, then program presenter and producer at the Australian Broadcasting Corporation.
+His career began as a journalist, program presenter and producer for the Australian Broadcasting Corporation.
 He was a co-winner of a United Nations Association of Australia Media Peace Award.